-The check-in process is a guest's first real interaction with a hotel and sets the tone for their stay.
-By looking at how efficient airport kiosks are and how streamlined airlines operate, we can find valuable insights to improve hotel check-in systems.
+The check-in process is a guest’s first real interaction with a hotel and sets the tone for their stay.
+By looking at how efficient self-check-in kiosks are at airports and how streamlined airlines operate with self-service check-in, we can find valuable insights to improve hotel check-in systems.

 This article evaluates current hotel kiosk technology, draws parallels with airport and airline check-in processes, and proposes enhancements to improve speed, convenience, and guest engagement.